 Oddly, those parking sensors in the 3.3T are optional in the 5.0.
 All versions of the 2019 G80 may be ordered with all-wheel drive that also adds heated rear seats and a heated steering wheel.
 The 3.8 is eligible for the Sport package mentioned above, which also includes a 14-speaker Lexicon system, parking sensors, ventilated front seats, sunroof, wireless charging and a few other cool items.
 Or there’s the 3.8 Ultimate package that equips the car in much the same way as the 5.0 model.

 ACTIVE SAFETY FEATURES

-The dangers of CO2 build-up inside the cabin are well known.
-Colorless and odorless, CO2 can quickly cause drowsiness and confusion.
-The Genesis G80 remedies this concern with the industry’s first built-in CO2 detector that floods the cabin with fresh air when CO2 levels become elevated.
+Colorless and odorless, carbon dioxide (CO2) can quickly cause drowsiness and confusion.
+The Genesis G80 has the industry’s first built-in detector that floods the cabin with fresh air if CO2 levels become elevated.

 Under the Hood